 Timeline under construction.
-Please notify author on the website contact page for any errors or omissions.
+Please notify author on the website contact page for any errors, omissions or suggestions.

 1864 to 1868 – Borax first produced commercially in the United States in California at Clear Lake north of San Francisco.